Can you throw a punch?

 The jab isn’t a big power shot.
 It’s rare to knock your opponent out using the jab.
 It’s used more of a lead-in punch that allows you to follow up with harder-hitting punches.

-Many combinations, especially beginner ones, start off with the jab.
-It’s closest to your opponent and allows you to check what they’re going to do when you throw; slip, parry, cover up, counter, etc.
+It’s also quick as it’s thrown with the hand closest to your opponent and allows you to check what they’re going to do when you throw; slip, parry, cover up, counter, etc.

 You then follow up with a combination that picks apart their guard and exploits their weaknesses e.g. If your opponent covers up when you jab, follow up with a barrage of attacks to the body.